pwall567/json-kotlin-test/README.md

 It can often be simpler to specify the count (see below) of expected properties rather than enumerating the properties expected to be missing.

+### `propertyAbsentOrNull`

+In some cases, a `null` value in an object may be serialized as a property with the keyword value `"null"`, and in other cases the property may be omitted.
+Both forms are equivalent, and the `propertyAbsentOrNull` function tests for either case.

 ### `count`

 This specifies the expected count of members of an array or object.